-This handbook supplements CenterScope, the UTHSC Student Handbook, found at UTHSC Centerscope (Student Handbook) 2024-2025 and the Academic Bulletin (Catalog) UTHSC Catalog 2024-2025.
+This handbook supplements CenterScope, the UTHSC Student Handbook, found at UTHSC CenterScope, and the Academic Bulletin (Catalog), UTHSC Academic Bulletin 2025-2026.
 It has been developed to familiarize Doctor of Nursing Practice (DNP) and Post-Graduate APRN Certificate students with the College of Nursing (CON) DNP and Post-Graduate APRN Certificate program policies.
 Nurse Anesthesiology and Nurse Midwifery students have an additional student handbook specific to their concentration.
 Please carefully review all the information available to you in each resource, as it provides valuable information to help you successfully navigate your program.

 This handbook is not all-encompassing and is subject to change.
 The DNP and Post-Graduate APRN Certificate Faculty routinely review policies on an annual basis and as needed.
 The Faculty reserve the right to change policies during the year as deemed necessary.
 Concentrations may evolve and change curriculum and/or clinical policy to ensure/improve the Concentration's educational standards.
-Each student is responsible for knowing and adhering to the policies and procedures written in the Handbook and those reported in CenterScope and the CON Bulletin (Catalog).
-Notice of policy revisions to this Handbook that impacts the student will be given in writing through your official UTHSC email.
-Policy revisions between the annual reviews supersede the existing policy of the Student Handbook and are in effect immediately upon distribution.
+Each student is responsible for knowing and adhering to the policies and procedures outlined in the Handbook, as well as those reported in CenterScope and the CON Bulletin (Catalog).
+Notice of policy revisions to this Handbook that impact the student will be given in writing through your official UTHSC email.
+Policy revisions between annual reviews supersede the existing policy in the DNP/Certificate Student Handbook and take effect immediately upon distribution.

 Materials/policies found in this handbook do not displace, subrogate, or replace any official policies of The University of Tennessee Health Science Center - College of Nursing or The University of Tennessee Health Science Center.
 Inclusion of error in this text does not alter, in any manner, official University policy or procedures.
-Any questions regarding the policies contained in this handbook or subsequent revisions should be referred to the DNP Program Director or the Executive Associate Dean of Academic Affairs.
+Any questions regarding the policies contained in this handbook or subsequent revisions should be referred to the Assistant Dean of Graduate Programs or the Executive Associate Dean of Academic Affairs.

-The Nursing Academic calendar DNP Academic Calendar for live events provides dates and deadlines that may help you to successfully navigate the program.
-University holidays, registration dates, on-campus dates, and specific progressions dates are listed on the calendar.
-For additional questions or clarification of information in this handbook, please contact the DNP Program Coordinator at: 901-448-6099 or the DNP Program Director at 901-921-7621.
+The Nursing Academic Calendar DNP Academic Calendar for live events provides dates and deadlines that may help you to successfully navigate the program.
+University holidays, registration dates, on-campus dates, and specific progressions dates are listed on the university Academic Calendar located at Academic Calendars | UTHSC Office of the Registrar | UTHSC.
+Scroll to the bottom of the page and click DNP and Certificates Academic Calendar.
+For additional questions or clarification of information in this handbook, please contact the DNP Program Coordinator at: 901-448-6099 or the Assistant Dean of Graduate Programs at bbellflo@uthsc.edu.